oomie/CLfinal/README.md

   } else {
     unit = windowHeight / 225;
   }
-  createCanvas(windowWidth, windowHeight);
-  noStroke();
-  textFont(myFont);
-  rectsize = 50 * unit;

-  //img position
-  shapeX = 50 * unit;
-  shapeY = 300 * unit;

-  //grid position
-  rectX = 0;
-  rectMode(CENTER);
-  textAlign(CENTER);

-  music();

-}
 ```
 In setup, we added the music, text, and position of the images and grid.
-Where we created our menu panel in draw we added a for loop that drew four squares across the menu.
+Where we created our menu panel in draw, we added a ```for loop``` that drew four squares across the menu.
 In those four squares, we added the display images of the fully grown flowers.
-In that same for loop, we added two if statements.
+In that same ```for loop```, we added two if statements.
 The first indicates that if the mouse is on the menu bar coordinates of the flower box and then if the mouse is pressed when the user clicks on the plant menu a plant object is created.
 This plant object is the most significant part of the code, as it creates the new flowers and then, later on, is used to send them to the server.
 The plant object contains the x and y coordinates, which are ```mouseX``` and ```mouseY```, and an image index which is equal to 0 that ultimately stores the flower images, g which tracks time, t which is equal to i, that is basically meant to indicate the growing stage of the flower, and lastly the username.
 The username is a variable we created and made it equal to the window prompt that is called in load.
 So we just called that variable in the plant object.
-Once that object is created when the mouse is pressed on the plant menu it is then pushed into the plant array we created.
+Once that object is created when the mouse is pressed on the plant menu it is then pushed into the plant array we created:

 ```
 for (let i = 0; i < flowers.length; i++) {